Working with the NMC (for LANL Staff)

 For both OA and JA grant proposals, researchers should start working with the NMC Office of Research Administration on proposal preparation while NSEC pursues LANL management approval.
 Budget preparation for JAs requires LANL researchers to work with their LANL budget analyst as well.
 Researchers should allow at least 2 weeks for proposal preparation at NMC between Proposal Application Form submission and proposal submission, though a month is preferred.

 When planning a research program at NMC, please consider engaging with our partner universities on your research programs.
-You can start the discussions by contacting your NMC Research Administrator or Steve Buelow, CEO, at email@example.com or (505) 695-4618 or Irina Izvekova, COO, at firstname.lastname@example.org or (505) 920-1899.
+You can start the discussions by contacting your NMC Research Administrator or John Engen, CEO, at (505) 709-5077 or Irina Izvekova, COO, at (505) 920-1899.
 You may also contact us if you have questions about NMC’s terms of employment or capabilities.

 3. Once your proposed activity has been approved by LANL management, contact your NMC Research Administrator to discuss the details of your participation.